mola/coding_guidelines/index.md

 This allows the source code to stay uniform and easy to follow.
 The point of having coding guidelines is to have a common base for writing code.
-It should help to provide a uniform code base across a project or organization/company and help other developer to understand the code base more efficiently.
+It should help to provide a uniform code base across a project or organization/company and help other developers to understand the code base more efficiently.

 ### Guides